Portland’s Vision Zero Action Plan sets out specific, measurable actions to move toward zero traffic deaths or serious injuries on Portland streets.

 Strategy: Design Streets to Protect Human Lives

 A “safe systems” approach means designing streets to protect people even when they make mistakes.
-Street improvements that slow traffic and provide separation between modes give visual cues that cars, trucks, bikes, and pedestrians are expected to share the streets.
+Street improvements that slow traffic and provide separation between modes give visual cues that people in cars, trucks, on bikes, and pedestrians are expected to share the streets.
 These environmental cues lead people to make safer choices.

 Transforming Portland's Most Dangerous Streets